TEXT-Fitch takes rating actions on enhanced muni bonds and TOBs

 Link to Fitch Ratings' Report: Fitch Takes Various Rating Actions on Enhanced

-U.S. Municipal Bonds and TOBsJuly 16 - Fitch Ratings has taken various conforming rating
+U.S. Municipal Bonds and TOBsJuly 18 - Fitch Ratings has taken various conforming rating actions on enhanced

 Long-term ratings on enhanced municipal bonds may be higher than those of their